Title: The New York State, Manhattan, and Brooklyn Single Tax Leagues

 Among the Club’s earliest activities included a letter writing campaign and the “Spread the Light” committee in charge of propaganda.
 The Club also held several evening lectures and banquets with distinguished guests.
 In the winter of 1888, the Club held a dinner to honor Henry George who had just returned from a speaking tour in Europe.
 A similar dinner was held for the former Cleveland Mayor Tom L. Johnson shortly before his death in 1910 where George’s son, Richard F. George, presented Johnson with a large bronze medallion.
-(A smaller replica of the medallion is on display at the Henry George Birthplace).
+(A smaller replica of the medallion is now at the Henry George School of Social Science).

 William H. Faulhaber served as the Club’s first President and was succeeded by several high-profile single taxers including Louis F. Post (1889-1892), Lawson Purdy (1895-1897), Robert Schalkenbach (1897), Frederic C. Leubuscher (1910), Charles H. Ingersoll (1940-1948) and several others.

 In 1890, the West Side Single Tax Club voted to join the Manhattan organization and in 1893, the Club adopted the following statement to serve as its “official gospel:” “Taxation is Payment for Social Service and Advantage, and that Land Value is the only true and just measure of the value of the Services and Advantages, that Society gives to individual citizens.”